+- Key theme Governance and Leadership.

-Objective Corporate capacity.
+- Objective Corporate capacity.

-Strategic initiative Demonstrate accountability through robust reporting that is relevant and easily accessible by the community.
+- Strategic initiative Demonstrate accountability through robust reporting that is relevant and easily accessible by the community.

+- Policy Not applicable.

 The risk associated with Council failing to adopt the 2020 Return would result in non-compliance with the legislative requirements of the Local Government (Audit) Regulations 1996.